Nsustain/.github/profile/README.md

 >
 > We will assist you with a technological solution,
 > whether it be a program to optimize your logistics or
 > data analysis.
+You don't have to be in a certain profession.
-You can be anyone.
-We'll help you as long as
+> We'll help you as long as
 > the solution you're asking for aligns with our
 > mission to support environmental sustainability.